|

 92. declension

-the inflection of nouns and pronouns and adjectives in Indo-European languages
+the inflection of nouns, pronouns, and adjectives

 Thence to a lightness, and, by this declension,